ssoe/ffxiv-chatcoordinate-converter/README.md

-# ffxiv-chatcoordinate-sanitizer
+# ffxiv-chatcoordinate-converter
-Sanitizes &lt;pos> and &lt;flag> inputs from ffxiv to use with Chat Coordinates dalamud plugin
+ffxiv to use with Chat Coordinates dalamud plugin

 https://github.com/kissorjeyabalan/dalamud-chatcoordinates

-Input.txt includes 36 positions not usable with Chat Coordinates.

-Output.txt shows coordinates after running the program.
+Take <flag> or <pos> coords from game, copy from sirenhunts.com or beartoolkit.com and put in input.txt Run program
 Put contents of Output.txt in a macro and execute.

+Works with SB, SHB and EW zones.